Chart Color Schemes

 Yankalilla is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yankalilla, as per the census conducted on 29 August 2016, had a population with 81.3% born in Australia, 90.7% being citizens, and 97.5% speaking English only at home.
-Christianity was the predominant religion, practiced by 38.5% of the population.
-The most notable deviation from regional averages was seen in Judaism, which constituted 0.1% of Yankalilla's population compared to 0.0% across the Rest of SA.
+Yankalilla, as per the census conducted on 29 August 2016, had a cultural diversity index below the average.
+The population born in Australia stood at 81.3%, with 90.7% being citizens and 97.5% speaking English only at home.
+Christianity was the predominant religion, accounting for 38.5% of the population.

 Frequently Asked Questions - Diversity